MerginMaps/docs/src/howto/manage/troubleshoot.md

 ![Input Logs](./input-logs.png)

-Once you have uploaded the logs, you can contact us [info@lutraconsulting.co.uk](mailto:info@lutraconsulting.co.uk) to look into the issues.
+Once you have uploaded the logs, you can [contact us](mailto:info@lutraconsulting.co.uk) to look into the issues.

 ## Community Support